 Use Hyatt Points and World of Hyatt Loyalty Program

 The Hyatt loyalty program is my favorite hotel program because they do not use dynamic pricing for award bookings.
 Hyatt uses an award chart with fixed point rates, which makes it much easier to plan and find great value compared to other hotel chains that change their point prices all the time.
-If you have a Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred credit card, you’re in luck.
+If you have a Chase Sapphire Reserve, you’re in luck.
 You can transfer your Chase Ultimate Rewards points to Hyatt and get some amazing deals.
-For example, you can book a room in a high-cost city for as low as 3500 Hyatt points if you travel during the off-season.
-The 3500 point rate is for Category 1 hotels during off-peak nights.
+For example, you can book a room in a high-cost city for as low as 3000 Hyatt points if you travel during the off-season.
+The 3000 point rate is for Category 1 hotels during off-peak nights.
 It is a great way to save a lot without paying out of pocket.
-On the Hyatt booking site, you can check each hotel’s calendar to find dates when rooms are available for just 3500 points.
+On the Hyatt booking site, you can check each hotel’s calendar to find dates when rooms are available for just 3000 points.
 The best part is that when you book a room with Hyatt points, you usually get free cancellation, so you can change your plans without worry.

 Use IHG Points & Keep an Eye Out for Points Sales